histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

                        +----------------------------------------------------------+
 ```

 where `asInstanceOf` performs a cast and `hist1d.Type` is a shortcut to the one-dimensional histogram's type.
-Without it, we'd have to write
+Without this shortcut, we'd have to write

 ```scala
 successfullyFilled("MET").asInstanceOf[Binning[Event, Counting, Counting, Counting, Counting]].println
 ```

-(The `Binning` is parameterized by the kind of data it gets filled with, `Event`, and the kinds of sub-aggregators that it uses for values, underflow, overflow, and "nanflow," a count of NaN values.)
+(The `Binning` is parameterized by the kind of data it gets filled with, `Event`, and the kinds of sub-aggregators that it uses for values, underflow, overflow, and "nanflow.")

 In addition to `Label` and `UntypedLabel`, which map string names to histograms (or more generally, "aggregators"), you can collect lists of aggregators without giving them names: